20 Frith Street: Numbering changes in Frith Street

 The numbering in Frith Street seems to have altered more than once, but the change of address from No. 15 to No. 20 appears to be chiefly due to the building of more houses on the site of Monmouth House after it was demolished in 1773.
 Historical sources mentioning '20 Frith Street' around or before this date may refer to the premises of the current No. 25.

-Monmouth House was originally planned by the rebellious Duke of Monmouth in 1681–2, but lengthy delays meant that it wasn't completely finished (to designs by Robert Archer) until March 1719.
+Monmouth House was originally planned by the rebellious Duke of Monmouth in 1681–2, but lengthy delays meant that it was not completely finished (to designs by Robert Archer) until March 1719.
 The original grounds occupied the block between Soho Square and Queen Street (now Bateman Street), and the final plans for finishing Monmouth House allocated space for five new houses on the east side of Frith Street starting in the middle of the block, to replace the old stables.
 These new properties (the current Nos.
 6–10) were numbered 1–5.
 The first two of these, Nos.
 1 & 2, (currently 6 & 7) were completed in 1718 and the numbering continued on the south side of Queen Street (now Bateman Street) with 6 (presently No. 11).

 It was during this period when Mozart stayed in No. 15 that the street was temporarily called Thrift Street, a possible corruption of the name of Robert Frith who laid out Soho Square in 1681.
 Some sources say that the street's original name was indeed Thrift Street.

 After Monmouth House was pulled down in 1773, five more houses were built right at the north (Soho Square) end of the street.
 This ultimately resulted in Nos.
 1–5 Frith Street being renumbered 6–10, and No. 15 becoming No. 20.
 The Hospital for Women at 30 Soho Square (at the junction of Frith Street) gradually acquired the first four houses in Frith Street in 1852, 1882 and two in 1909, with the result that No. 5 is the first 'proper' address in Frith Street.